Etzioni Brigade: Operations

-As the Etzioni Brigade had a smaller operational (Field Corps) force than the other brigades, it never left the Jerusalem theater.
+As the Etzioni Brigade had a smaller operational (Field Corps) force than the other brigades, it never left the Jerusalem theatre.
 In all, it suffered between 592 and 651 killed in action in the battles for Jerusalem and Gush Etzion, more than any other brigade's KIA in the entire war.
 Because of the lack of manpower and training among the Guard Corps units, during the first stages of the war Etzioni was mostly confined to guard duties, with no reserve units for initiating attacks.

-The Etzioni Brigade participated in Operation Yevusi (April–May, 1948), the first operation in Haganah history that was carried out by more than one brigade (the other one being Harel).
-The 61st Battalion captured the Katamon neighborhood on May 2–3 and connected with the previously isolated Mekor Haim.
+The Etzioni Brigade participated in Operation Yevusi (April–May 1948), the first operation in Haganah history that was carried out by more than one brigade, the other one being Harel.
+The 61st Battalion captured the Katamon neighbourhood on May 2–3 and connected with the previously isolated Mekor Haim.

 Upon British withdrawal from Jerusalem in May 1948, after Operation Shfifon in the Old City, Etzioni, assisted by Irgun and Lehi paramilitaries, initiated Operation Kilshon to capture the areas formerly held by the British.
 Sheikh Jarrah and the areas between Yemin Moshe and Rehavia were taken on May 14, followed by the German and Greek colonies, Baka, Camp Allenby, and most of "Bevingrad" on May 15.
 Abu Tor was captured on May 17–18, ending the operation.
 After Kilshon, Etzioni made further small gains by capturing the Notre Dame Monastery next to the New Gate on May 17–18.
 A simultaneous attack at the Tower of David failed.

 Following the Jordanian Arab Legion's capture of Sheikh Jarrah and entrance to the Old City, all Israeli units in Jerusalem engaged it, including Etzioni, especially in northern Jerusalem between Sanhedriya and the Notre Dame.
 An attack by the Legion on Mount Scopus was repelled mostly by Etzioni troops stationed there.